MooveAfrica/AndroidInterview/README.md

 ### Objective
 - Restrict yourself to use Kotlin.
-- Display a list of the names and images of recipes.
+- Display a list of the names of recipes.
-- Display the list in a StaggeredLayout.
+- Display the list in a StaggeredLayout with your own images.
 - Use Retrofit, Hilt & Kotlin Coroutine.

 ### What we're looking to evaluate